beocaca/astrotribe/apps/admin/content/bp/operations-workflow.md

-   - **Content Writing:** Content will go through an automation process where an AI agent takes the content title, performs research on target keywords, aggregates top search results, formulates a draft post using SEO best practices and company-specific instructions, generates a featured image, and publishes it as a draft for review and finishing touches by our content team.
+   - **Content Writing:** Content will go through an automation process where an AI agent takes the content title, performs research on target keywords, aggregates top search results, formulates a draft post using SEO best practices and organization-specific instructions, generates a featured image, and publishes it as a draft for review and finishing touches by our content team.
    - **Social Media Management:** Initially managed through platform-specific UI, with the potential to adopt third-party software or develop an in-house solution in the future.